unhcr/axis/app/assets/javascripts/views/modules/README.md

 # Modules

-Modules are the views that are responsible for rendering figures, legend, buttons, etc.
+Modules views are responsible for rendering figures, legend, buttons, etc in one container.